prathushan/moonshine-sveltekit/README.md

 # Moonshine – Svelte Frontend

-This repository contains the **Svelte-based frontend** for **Moonshine**, a platform that empowers Shopify stores to engage customers with personalized postcard campaigns.
+This repository contains the **Svelte-based frontend** for **Moonshine**, a platform that empowers Shopify stores to engage customers with personalized campaigns.
 The Svelte frontend interacts with the **Sanity CMS** to fetch and display dynamic content related to campaigns, customer profiles, and analytics.

 ## 🏡 About Moonshine